Hindia/rotaractVaasa/README.md

 # rotaractVaasa
-First Website for our Rotaract Vaasa club hosted on school's server check it out at https://rotaractvaasa.herokuapp.com/
+First Website for our Rotaract Vaasa club deployed on heroku check it out at https://rotaractvaasa.herokuapp.com/